karma-runner/karma-sauce-launcher/README.md

 `process.env.BUILD_TAG`
 `process.env.CIRCLE_BUILD_NUM`

 ID of the build currently running.
-This should come from your CI.
+This should be set by your CI.

 ### testName
 Type: `String`